-Insurance is provided for Woodley CofE Primary School by Wokingham Borough Council.
-Our policy covers the administration of medication.
+Insurance is provided for Woodley CofE Primary School by RPA, DFE service.
 In the case of any medical procedures we always check that cover extends to that individual procedure.

 Complaints

 As a school we will seek to resolve any concerns quickly at an informal stage.
 If this does not resolve the concern the complaints procedure should be followed.
 This is available on our website or as a hard copy through the school office.